15 Top-Rated Things to Do in Rockaway Beach, OR

 Rockaway Beach is perhaps best known for its beach.
 An approximately seven-mile stretch of uninterrupted sand surrounds the city.
 And like the entire Oregon Coast, or the "People's Coast," every inch of the beach is open to the public.
 The city offers over 20 access points, typically at the end of every east/west road.

 This abundance of beach access makes Rockaway one of Oregon's best beaches.
 It also lends to classic activities like kite flying, chair lounging, and beachcombing.
-Plan some time on any visit for casual days admiring the distant Twin Rocks sticking out of the surf.
+And plan some time on any visit for casual days admiring the distant Twin Rocks sticking out of the surf.

 2. Go Crabbing at Kelly's Brighton Marina